-This week saw the EdgeThreeSixty marketing team tune in to the latest webinar from On24, the webinar-based marketing solutions provider, to find out what the experts out in San Francisco think 2017 has in store for Webinar marketing.
+This week saw the EdgeThreeSixty digital marketing team tune in to the latest webinar from On24, the webinar-based marketing solutions provider, to find out what the experts out in San Francisco think 2017 has in store for Webinar marketing.

 What is a webinar?